Find a Job You Really Want In

 -

-The end of your cover letter is what will create your final impression, so it’s important to summarize what makes you a good fit for the job, convey confidence, and thank the reader.
+The conclusion of your cover letter is crucial for creating your final impression.
+Summarize your suitability for the job, convey confidence, and express gratitude to the reader.

 -